-They can pretend to love others and, care, have empathy, the closer you watch them, you’ll notice they are copying learned behaviour from others, and it’s all the admiration face to gain attention, which when they feel their needs are no longer being met, their envious face will appear.
+They can pretend to love others and, care, have empathy, the closer you watch them, you’ll notice they are mirroring you, or they are copying learned behaviour from others.
+It’s all the admiration face to gain attention, which when they feel their needs are no longer being met, their envious face will appear.

 8. Jealousy and envy.

 They want control of all events, people and situations, if they don’t have control, they will manipulate the situation any way they can until they do, often leaving you thinking you were to blame.
 They may provoke you to get a reaction from you, just so they can blame it all on you, so you believe it was your fault for reacting.
 They will control financially, sexual, your friendships with others, your education, your work, they control their affection they are willing to offer.
 They will threaten, and/or guilt trip to control others.

 In the home, they can be completely different, to that charming character when out and about, that character you first meet, so it can be incredibly hard, to tell people who they indeed are, as those around them only see the narcissists good side.